Joel Embiid explains why he gave Kevin Huerter the middle finger

 "There is always something you shouldn't throw the ball in if you are 20 or something.
 And I feel like it should go both ways.
 I am running the clock down and I feel the game is over."
 That's why I'm doing it, "Embiid said."
 But for me, if the other team is going to keep playing defense, and they're going to keep shooting the ball at the other end, I feel we should say, & # 39; Well, it will be better next time & # 39; and just go outside and score. "

-Speaking to reporters, Huerter said he did not see the middle finger gesture.
+Speaking to reporters, Huerter said he didn't see Embiid's gesture.
 As for why he stole the ball, he simply said: "There was a full shot clock left.
 I'm going to play."

 "There were 23 seconds left in the game.
 I don't know what he wants," he said.
 "If he did, I won't talk about it.
 I guess it's not out of character."